Data Shows Which Workers Are Looking at Jobs More Since COVID-19 — and Which Are Looking Less

 As part of the general decline in job seeking we’re seeing, people may simply be focusing on their own wellbeing more, allowing career opportunities to take a back seat.
 It also might feel like an uncertain, risky time to jump into a new job.

-But while job seeking overall has declined for the moment, those in these industries — hardware and networking and finance, especially — have slowed their job seeking considerably more than everyone else.
+But while job seeking behavior overall has declined for the moment, those in these industries — hardware and networking and finance, especially — have slowed their job hunting considerably more than everyone else.

 The industries here may not be as subject to major shake-ups — they’ll still be impacted by COVID-19, of course, but perhaps less than other industries.
 Many play an important role in keeping the world connected in the age of social distancing — like hardware and networking or transportation and logistics.
 As such, the workers may feel like they have greater job security where they are.